Karimaww/TreesDataStructure/README.md

+# Tree

-# Implementing in C a hierarchical data structure that represents relationships between various nodes.
+Implementing in C a hierarchical data structure that represents relationships between various nodes.
 In this project, I explore the utilization of different tree types within the realm of data structures to efficiently store a French dictionary.

 The following tree structures have been employed: